formulae-org/formulae-js/README.md

 ### Fōrmulæ packages

-Please notice that this repository contains only the core code (the framework).
+Please notice that this repository contains the code for the main program only.
 Code for visualizing, editing and manipulating expressions for a specific field —i.e. arithmetics— is grouped in a separate unit called a Fōrmulæ package.
 Every package has its own repository, you can check [here](https://github.com/formulae-org) the list of packages.

 The main program is able to dynamically load packages.
 When the main program starts, it loads a set of base packages.
 The user can also choose for additional packages to be loaded.

 ### The Fōrmulæ programming language

+There is a Fōrmulæ package for structured programming.
+This package makes that a new programming language emerges.
+This language, called **The Fōrmulæ programming language** is [proven](XXXX) to be [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness), in other words, it is able to run every possible algorithm.

+Since the expressions for programming —as well as the expressionf for the packages you choose— are pretty-print, it makes the Fōrmulæ language a visual programming language.
+Moreover, because you decide which packages to load and to use, you can use the Fōrmulæ language to create and inter-operate with expressions from these packages.